ipsita-panda-portfolio/Complete-SQL-With-Projects/readme.md

 # SQL
-__This repository contains all things related to SQL which has helped me in my career and also in cracking interviews__
+*__This repository contains all things related to SQL which has helped me in my career and also in cracking interviews.
+Hope you find the content in the repository useful__*
 ##  Beginner:
   *	Basics of SQL
   *	SELECT